hclivess/BismuthProjects/autogame/about.md

 As you can see from the table, the resistance of brain towards learning (spending effort) is in a direct relation to the level of received reward.
 Therefore, **the holy grail of efficiency is the effortless victory, which required the least amount of learning and engagement.**

+##Value proposition

+Unlike normal games, autogame has no servers.
+Unlike CryptoKitties, it does not have a vision of every PC on earth running the server.
+Instead, you can opt to run a game mapper, which reconstructs immutable games from blockchain without putting load on it.